-NATALIE: The first one is how did you met your husband, and did you notice any red flags during the time you were getting to know him?
+NATALIE: The first one is how did you meet your husband, and did you notice any red flags during the time you were getting to know him?

 NATALIE: Oh, Lord.

 NATALIE: So if anyone listening to this is single, bear that in mind.
-Usually guys will be who they are after married the same person that they were before they were married.
+Usually guys will be the same person that they were before they were married after they’re married.
 I can totally relate to that thinking.
-As women we kind of think we will have this great influence on them, that we will help them to be all they were meant to be, and that is our duty and our role as their wife.
+As women, we kind of think we will have this great influence on them, that we will help them to be all they were meant to be, and that is our duty and our role as their wife.
 What about your church or other Christians in your life?
 Did you get any messages from them that contributed to your view of marriage before you were married?

 JULIE: It’s fine.
 But it gets worse.
-On our actually wedding day, after our wedding ceremony, after we had said our vows, before our family and friends, it was declared by this pastor that we had promised we would never get divorced, and he even said, “If they have a fight or a lover’s quarrel, and they want to come to your home in the middle of the night, you send them right back to each other to work out their differences.”
+On our actual wedding day after our wedding ceremony, after we had said our vows, before our family and friends it was declared by this pastor that we had promised we would never get divorced, and he even said, “If they have a fight or a lover’s quarrel and they want to come to your home in the middle of the night, you send them right back to each other to work out their differences.”